PatriciaFeio/udacity-weather-journal-app/README.md

 ## Usage

-You can write the name of a city in the required input and how you are feeling, then click on the `Generate` button. <br>
+You can write the zip code of a US city in the required input and how you are feeling, then click on the `Generate` button. <br>
-The application will communicate with the API retrieving the temperature, a description of the weather conditions of the chosen city and the corresponding icon.
+The application will communicate with the API retrieving the temperature, a description of the weather conditions of the chosen zip code and the corresponding icon.
 You will also get the date, the hours, and the feelings you wrote.

 <br>